Southampton Urgent Treatment Centre

 What to know

-The service is led by highly skilled emergency nurse practitioners who are supported by Paramedics, GP’s and other health professionals, who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
+The service is led by a team of highly skilled Nurse Practitioners, Paramedic Practitioners, GP’s and other health professionals who can offer treatment, advice and information for a range of injuries and illnesses that need urgent medical attention, but are not life-threatening.
 The waiting times can be considerably less than at the emergency department and the UTC team can also refer or direct you to the most appropriate service for you if you need to be seen elsewhere.